grimace/Datanucleus-Cassandra-Plugin/README.markdown

 Roadmap
 -------

-1. Upgrade when latest datanucleus 2.2 stable is release.
+1. Upgrade when latest Datanucleus 2.2 after this release
 2. Upgrade as Pelops client improves
+3. Make inheritance when querying perform more efficiently
+4. Make paging/iteration possible on large associative sets.
+Will require a significant change to the way associations are stored in Cassandra, but should allow n to n sets in the order of thousands without loading them all into memory.

 Special Thanks
 --------------